Sharzzdevise/Sharzzdevise/README.md

 Tools💻 - Microsoft Excel, BI, SQL, Azure, Python libraries (NumPy, Matplotlib, Pandas, Seaborn, Pyplot) for data analysis/science.

-I am passionate about Data; it's analytical and scientific aspect, Machine learning, Artificial Intelligence and Cloud services.
+I am passionate about Data; it's analytical and engineering aspect, Artificial Intelligence and Cloud services.

 👩‍🏫I train, advice and assist great minds in the best way I can to start and advance a career in Data Analysis and science